dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 I quite recently discovered Vinted.com, again not affiliated.
 I had sold some items on eBay in the past but this platform was very hands-on on liquidity.
 I tried to sell a t-shirt of a band I no longer support and instead of promoting it to "gym t-shirt" kept clean in my wardrobe.
 Someone bought it on the spot asking for a discount.
 As he told me, he had that same t-shirt and lost it.
 After that I felt a strange feeling.
 A part of my head was being freed as the "what will I do with this thing" question got answered: nothing as it is now gone!
 Then I had that tarot deck that I had purchased in a festival in Athens and kind of kept it to remind me of the period.
 But have other connections to that period, drop it for sale, a person with an avatar pointing to new-age stuff bought it and again, out of my brain until I decided to write this experience.
 From that moment on whenever I opened that drawer, I had **5 more seconds of life** as I was not thinking of what should be done with it.
 For the curious, with the money got, I purchased a video game in that platform which I was chasing.
 Then something strange happened.

 I started putting some books or graphic novels, and... nobody cared or even worse was getting offers for a tiny amount of money like £1 with which I'd rather leave them outside of my door for a stranger to pick up.
-This is where I came across the first rule of decluttering:

-> Nobody cares about your stuff

-or that if I could phrase it in another way - before elaborating more: The price of a used item without utility value is closer to zero than you think if it is yours, specially for books.
+This is where I validated the  "Nobody cares about your stuff" rule of decluttering, or that if I could phrase it in another way - before elaborating more: The price of a used item without utility value is closer to zero than you think if it is yours, specially for books.

 More details about it in the next section.